If you're about to rent a home from a private landlord, you should first sign the tenancy agreement.

 Private residential tenancies

-When you sign your tenancy agreement, you should be told that you're signing up to a 'private residential tenancy'.
+if you're signing a new tenancy agreement your tenancy agreement, you should be told that you're signing up to a 'private residential tenancy'.

 You may hear about other types of tenancy, like assured, short assured or regulated.
 These stopped at the end of 2017 – all new tenancies are private residential ones.